nyjc-computing/ChessGame/README.md

-# ChessGame
+# GingerBread ChessGame

-A repository for a chess game in Python (Assignment 12).
+A repository for a chess game in Python
+NYJC J1 Computing Assignment 12